 SECTION ONE: EXPECTATIONS

-*Note: applicants will be considered without regard to race, sex, national origin, disability, marial status, or sexual orientation.
+*Note: applicants will be considered without regard to race, sex, national origin, disability, marital status, or sexual orientation.
+II.
+Professional Development and Personal Traits of Candidates

 - Be authorized for ministry in and on behalf of the UCC by an Association/Conference